(by Sam Storms)

 So what is forgiveness?
 It is deciding to live with the painful consequences of another person's sin.
 You are going to have to live with it anyway, so you might as well do it without the bitterness and rancor and hatred that threaten to destroy your soul.

 2. God forgave us in Christ by canceling the debt we owed him.
-That is to say, we are no longer held liable for our sins or in any way made to pay for them.

 3. Forgiving others as God has forgiven us means we resolve to revoke revenge.

 4. Forgiving others as God has forgiven us means that we determine to do good to them rather than evil.
-Read especially Romans 12:17-21.

 This may entail doing simple acts of kindness, like greeting them warmly, from the heart, or providing a meal when they are sick, or other routine acts of compassion or mercy.
-What will it accomplish?
-It will both surprise and shame them.